 Protecting Your ILR: Practical Steps

-Keep a travel record
+Maintain a travel record

-Maintain evidence of your UK ties
+Maintain evidence of UK ties

-Apply for British citizenship when you are eligible
+Apply for British citizenship when eligible

-Disclose everything in your applications
+Disclose accurately in all applications

 Frequently Asked Questions